Blog

 At the end of the day, there is no right or wrong opinion one can have about the future, because the future lies in our hands, and this is what ESSEC Business School seeks to teach students through iMagination Week year after year.
 In ESSEC professor and director of the iMagination Centre Xavier Pavie’s words, iMagination Week “shows students techniques and methods that permit them to better understand the world, and more importantly, to take charge and build it, rather than to just endure it.”

 So how do you see the world in 2050, and what are you going to do to make it a better place?
-Join our community group on Facebook and let us know what you think!
 We'd love to hear from you!

 Here are some articles